Boniface II, Marquis of Montferrat

 After a subsequent rupture in his relations with Saluzzo and Savoy, he was prevented for a while from seeing his wife, who had gone on a trip to Piedmont.
 It was then that Boniface decided to switch loyalties and turned to the imperial camp.
 He escorted the Emperor on his Italian journeys and, in 1239, Frederick invested him with Thessalonica, which had originally been conquered by his grandfather in the aftermath of the Fourth Crusade.
 Boniface I had left it to his second son Demetrius, who ceded his rights to the Emperor in 1230.
 This situation of amicability with the Empire did not persist, however.
 In 1243, he was bought over to the Guelph party.
 In 1245, when Frederick visited Turin, Boniface met him and requested his pardon.
 He was received back into the imperial fold.
 At this time of constant warfare with his relatives, news arrived of the death of Manfred of Saluzzo.
 Following the dead Marquis's will, Boniface was afforded custody and guardianship of the young heir Thomas and his sister Alasia.

 The continuing political manoeuvring of Boniface was a response to the growing power of Amadeus of Savoy and, above all, the imperial decision to create a satellite state in Piedmont, carved from territory of Savoy, Saluzzo, and, above all, Montferrat.
 The death of Frederick in 1250 brought a brief respite and calm to Boniface's politics.
 Thenceforward distracted by the fight for the southern Piedmont, Boniface dedicated more energy to internal affairs than to warmaking.
 At Rome, Frederick's successor, Conrad IV, invested him with some adjacent land, particularly the city of Casale Monferrato.
 On 4 May 1253, Conrad invested him with Casale and on 12 May he was dead at Moncalvo, only a few hours after dictating his testament.
-His son William VII succeeded him.
+His son William VII succeeded him, his daughter Alessina married Albert I of Brunswick.